elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-determine-the-correct-order-of-variables-in-a-logical-expression.md

 _schema: default
 id: 170199
 date: 2025-02-06
-title: >-
-    How do you determine the correct order of variables in a logical expression?
+title: How do you determine the correct order of variables in a logical expression?
-article_title: >-
-    How do you determine the correct order of variables in a logical expression?
+article_title: How do you determine the correct order of variables in a logical expression?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Learn how to determine the correct order of variables in logical expressions by understanding atomic propositions, recognizing logical operators, and following the order of precedence.
+    This content explains how to determine the correct order of variables in a logical expression by identifying propositions, recognizing logical operators, understanding their precedence, using parentheses, constructing truth tables, and translating to logical form.
   page_keywords: >-
-    logical expression, order of variables, atomic propositions, logical operators, precedence, parentheses, truth tables
+    logical expression, order of variables, atomic propositions, logical operators, order of precedence, truth tables, parentheses, propositional logic
 author: QuickTakes
 question: >-
     How do you determine the correct order of variables in a logical expression?